llvm/circt/docs/Dialects/SSP/RationaleSSP.md

   No, you're right.
 However, the SSP dialect uses the same terminology as the scheduling infrastructure, so any changes would have to originate there.

+## Rationale for selected design points

+### Use of container-like operations instead of regions in `InstanceOp`

+This dialect defines the `OperatorLibraryOp` and `DependenceGraphOp` to serve exclusively as the first and second operation in an `InstanceOp`'s region.
+The alternative of using two regions on the `InstanceOp` is not applicable, because the `InstanceOp` then needs to provide a symbol table, but the upstream `SymbolTable` trait enforces single-region ops.
+Lastly, we also considered using a single graph region to hold both `OperatorTypeOp`s and `OperationOp`s, but discarded that design because it cannot be safely roundtripped via a `circt::scheduling::Problem` (internally, registered operator types and operations are separate lists).